HDF 313 – Child Development: Motor, language, cognitive, social, and emotional development in the family context.

-HDF 113L – Child Development Laboratory: Students observe children at the Priscilla Pond Flawn Child and Family Laboratory and relate their observations to the coursework in HDF 313.
+HDF 113L – Child Development Laboratory: Observe children at the University Child and Family Laboratory and relate observations to the issues discussed in related coursework.

 HDF 338 – Developmentally Appropriate Practices with Young Children: Students learn developmentally appropriate practices, the importance of play, arranging environments, material selections, and a basic understanding about centers and activities for young children.
 They may observe children or interview families about these changes.